 Name: Catherine, 52

-Catherine’s Menopause Story is part of our curation of images and short films creating in partnership with Getty Images.
+Catherine’s Menopause Story is part of our curation of images and short films created in partnership with Getty Images.
 These challenge the way women going through the menopause are portrayed in society, illustrating the joy of exercise and how it has changed their lives – building community, friendship, adventure, fun and camaraderie.
-Find out more about the #menopossibilities campaign here.